reflectoring/reflectoring.github.io/content/blog/2022/2022-02-05-annotation-processing.md

 * `RUNTIME` - The annotation is retained at runtime.

-If we needed an annotation to only provide error checking at compile time like `@Override` does, we would use `SOURCE`.
+If we needed an annotation to only provide error checking at compile time as `@Override` does, we would use `SOURCE`.
 If we need an annotation to provide functionality at runtime such as `@Test` in Junit we would use `RUNTIME`.
 To see a real example, create the following annotations in 3 separate files:

 ```java
 @Target(ElementType.TYPE)